Linuxfabrik/monitoring-plugins/check-plugins/network-connections/README.md

                            [--conn-type {all,tcp,tcp6,udp,udp6}] [-c CRIT]
                            [-w WARN]

-Counts system-wide socket connections like tcp, tcp6, udp or udp6.
-If you have too many connections like TCP_CLOSE and therefore get errors like "too many files open", reconfigure and/or restart the application that is receiving or processing those connections.
+Counts system-wide socket connections by type (TCP, TCP6, UDP, UDP6) and state.
+Alerts when the total number of connections in a specific state exceeds the configured thresholds.
+Useful for detecting connection leaks or applications that do not properly close sockets.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --conn-status {all,close,close_wait,closing,established,fin_wait1,fin_wait2,last_ack,listen,none,syn_recv,syn_sent,time_wait}
-                        Filter the status of the connections (repeating).
-                        Default: None
+                        Filter connections by status.
+Can be specified multiple times.
+Default: None.
   --conn-type {all,tcp,tcp6,udp,udp6}
-                        Filter the family/type of the connections (repeating).
-                        Default: None
+                        Filter connections by family/type.
+Can be specified multiple times.
+Default: None.
-  -c, --critical CRIT   Threshold for the number of connections.
-Type: None or
+  -c, --critical CRIT   CRIT threshold for the number of connections.
+Supports
-                        Range.
-Default: None
+                        Nagios ranges.
+Default: None.
-  -w, --warning WARN    Threshold for the number of connections.
-Type: None or
+  -w, --warning WARN    WARN threshold for the number of connections.
+Supports
-                        Range.
-Default: None
+                        Nagios ranges.
+Default: None.
 ```